Awards and decorations of the Civil Air Patrol: Cadet Orientation Pilot Ribbon

 Awarded to members who provide 50 cadet orientation flights.
 Each cadet receiving credit for the flight, may be counted toward the total of 50.
 A bronze clasp may be added for each additional 50 flights.

 Senior Member Recruiter Ribbon

 The Senior Member Recruiter Ribbon is given to senior members who recruit seven new qualified cadets or senior members for CAP.
 For each additional ten members recruited, a bronze clasp may be worn on the ribbon.
 Once a senior member earns five bronze clasps, they may be replaced by a silver clasp.
 Bronze clasps are no longer worn after a silver clasp is received.
 For every fifty new members recruited after this, an additional silver clasp may be worn on the ribbon.
-Members recruited as a cadet may be included in determining entitlement in the case of senior members who were former cadets.
+Members recruited as cadets may be included in determining entitlement in the case of senior members who were former cadets.

 Aerospace education awards

 The aerospace education awards are presented to senior members who excel in furthering the educational aspects of Civil Air Patrol's mission.
 These two awards are made to recognize completion of steps in the professional development program related specifically to aerospace education.